scaleway/terraform-provider-scaleway/docs/resources/object_bucket_object_lock_configuration.md

     - `default_retention` - (Required) The default retention for the lock.

         - `mode` - (Required) The default Object Lock retention mode you want to apply to new objects placed in the specified bucket.
 Valid values are `GOVERNANCE` or `COMPLIANCE`.
+To learn more about the difference between these modes, see [Object Lock retention modes](https://www.scaleway.com/en/docs/storage/object/api-cli/object-lock/#retention-modes).

         - `days` - (Optional) The number of days that you want to specify for the default retention period.